Questions and Answers: Bachelor of Science in Public Health

 Will Employers Respect My Online BSPH As Much As a Regular Degree?

 Most public health employers are aware that graduates of online BSPH programs are just as well-prepared as those who earned their degree on campus.
-Some online students may even have more field experience due to the schedule flexibility that distance degree programs offer and their emphasis on community-based projects.
+Some online students may even have more field experience due to the schedule flexibility that online degree programs offer and their emphasis on community-based projects.

 What Is the Career Outlook for BSPH Graduates?